 - Detoxification- Another large role the liver plays in the body is detoxification.

-Everyone today is exposed to influences that create toxins beyond what the body can naturally handle, such as chemicals and preservatives in foods, synthetic drugs and emotional and mental stress.
-From drugs and alcohol to unknown foreign substances, the liver helps filter and detoxify the materials not meant to be in our body.
+Everyone today is exposed to influences that create toxins beyond what the body can naturally handle, such as chemicals and preservatives in foods, synthetic drugs, and emotional and mental stress.
+From drugs and alcohol to unknown foreign substances, the liver helps filter and detoxify the materials not meant to be in our bodies.
 Ensuring toxins are safely removed from your blood is one of the liver’s most critical jobs.
-Follow these simple yet effective steps to keep the liver healthy.
+Follow these simple yet effective steps to keep a healthy liver.

 1. Make water your best friend